Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine AWS/deploying-maintaining/how-tos/deploying-testing/how-to-verify-combine-integrity.md

-# How To: Verify Combine Deployment Integrity
+# Verify Combine Deployment Integrity

 There are a few ways to verify whether Combine is up and functioning properly.